 Nightlife in Hoi An is such a special experience for any travelers who come for the first time.
 Beautiful lanterns with various shapes and colors are lit up at night, covering upon the old yellow houses, which makes Hoi An sure does look like paintings.
 Many coffee, bars, and restaurants welcome tourists with happy hour offers and friendly hood.
 Imagine chilling out in a century ancient shophouse with a beer and some snacks, what can go wrong at such a place?

 Hoi An Street Food

 For ones who are more into sporty activities, 2 lovely beaches are waiting for you only about 5km away from Hoi An town center.
 A few good dive centers are also ready to assist the sportive travelers.
 Or you can just lie down and relax, a holiday within a tour.

-It takes only 20 to 30 minutes from Danang to Hoi An by bus, private car, taxi or motorbikes.
-Those are plenty of choice for you to choose from.
-If you can spare a night at the unique place to enjoy its vivid night life, there are also many homestays or resorts, hotels located nearby or even within the center for you to choose from.
+It takes only 20 to 30 minutes from Danang to Hoi An by bus, private car, taxi, or motorbikes.
+Those are plenty of choices for you to choose from.
+If you can spare a night at a unique place to enjoy its vivid nightlife, there are also many homestays or resorts, hotels located nearby, or even within the center for you to choose from.

 Discover Hoian Ancient Town with our half-day walking tour